Jprebys/video_game_machine_learning/README.md

 I started off with a baseline model that involved a count-vectorizer and a support vector classifier.
 With this first model I achieved about 45% accuracy across the three classes.
 From there I switched to the more sophisticated TF-IDF vectorizer that takes into account not only the frequency of a word in a document, but also penalizes that word for appearing too frequently across all documents.
 This improved my model performance to about 60% accuracy.
 Through hyper-parameter tuning I was able to achieve a maximum accuracy of about 65%.

+### Neural Network Implementation

+I go deeper into exploring the usefulness of Convolutional Neural Networks (CNNs) for a problem like this one.
+With some heavy preprocessing, I was able to get this corpus in a form that works with the CNN, and I have so far raised my testing accuracy to **68%**.

+To achieve this score I used a Wikipedia-trained word embedding model from the [Wikipedia2Vec project](https://wikipedia2vec.github.io/wikipedia2vec/) paired with the popular [Yoon Kim model](https://arxiv.org/pdf/1408.5882.pdf) for CNN sentence classification

 ### Evaluation

-While an accuracy of 65% is not great, it does suggest that there is some connection to be uncovered about the description of a video game and its critical reception.
-I am confident that with further exploration this result can be improved significantly.
+While an accuracy of 68% is not great, it does suggest that there is some connection to be uncovered about the description of a video game and its critical reception.
+I am confident that with further exploration this result can be improved.

 ### Future Improvement Ideas